-Now that we all understand the unfortunate state of human nature, we should also understand why the founders did not want the final judgement—on what is right and wrong for government to do—to stop at the people…at majority will.
+Given the unfortunate state of human nature, we must understand why the founders did not want the final judgement—on what is right and wrong for government to do—to stop at the people…at majority will.
 Should such a thing happen, the laws of government would become painfully arbitrary and subject to the irrational and emotional whims of the public, something that would likely result in a the government’s swift and painful end, only to start the vicious cycle all over again.

-However, the founders were also aware that the government would be made up of the same flawed humans as the very society the founders created government to govern in the first place.
+However, the founders were also aware that the government would be made up of the same flawed humans as the very society that needed government in the first place.
 And this meant that there must be a law outside of government to rule and confine government.
 This outside law could not be the people, it had to be something set in stone and not subject to the whims of opinion and emotion.
 This is law is the Constitution.

 So, while the government exists to protect you and your property from the rest of humanity, the Constitution exists to protect you and your property from government.

-If you fundamentally disagree with the founders’ understanding of and beliefs about human nature, it would make sense for you to disagree with their aversion to democracy; however, if you agree with their views on human nature, the points I have just made should resonate with you and cause you to re-evaluate any misconceptions you may have had that America was and should be a democracy.
+If you fundamentally disagree with the founders’ understanding of and beliefs about human nature, you likely disagree with their aversion to democracy; however, if you agree with their view of human nature, the four points I have just made should resonate with you and cause you to re-evaluate any misconceptions you may have had that America was and should be a democracy.
 Democracies are violent and dangerous.
 Why?
 Because people are violent and dangerous.
-Just take a look at history if you need any more evidence.

-We need the people in government to temper our inherent, uninformed and irrational rage.
+We need government to temper our inherent, uninformed and irrational rage.
 We need a Constitution to keep government in check, even against our own fanciful and frantic demands.
-We need a buffer limiting the direct popular vote of a president.
+We need a law outside of ourselves.

-It’s a humbling thing to admit, but one that must be faced by Americans today if we want to see any real change.
+It’s humbling to face reality, but this is a reality we, as Americans, must face if we want to see any real change.
 The American public does NOT know more than the Constitution and we should stop acting like we do.
 We have a finite, time-limited view of the world, one that could change in a moment.
-Let’s step back a bit and have more confidence in a system that has somehow managed to give us 250 years of peaceful transition of power, no dictators, vibrant and lasting liberty, freedom to innovate and thrive, and political stability like no nation has ever known before.
+Perhaps we should have a bit more confidence in a system that has somehow managed to give us 250 years of peaceful transition of power, no dictators, vibrant and lasting liberty, freedom to innovate and thrive, and political stability like no nation has ever known before.